candy-kingdom/mints/README.md

 ### Commands

 Complex command line interfaces like `git` have several subcommands: `git status`, `git pull`, `git push`, etc.
-These subcommands act as separate CLIs and, thus, are separate functions in {Name}.
+These subcommands act as separate CLIs and, thus, should be defined as separate functions in {Name}.

 Consider the following example as a mock of `git` CLI:
 ```py